 This page features information and updates related to the COVID-19 pandemic and its impact in Virginia's Blue Ridge.
-We also have resources with information on unique ways you can continue to experience the region and how to support our local businesses.
+We also have resources with information on unique ways you can experience the region and how to support our local businesses.

-With COVID-19 hospitalizations and infection rates declining and vaccinations increasing, the Governor of Virginia announced an amended Executive Order Number Seventy-Two in a series of actions that will gradually ease public health restrictions and increase capacity limits for indoor & outdoor gatherings & some entertainment venues, while continuing to mitigate the spread of COVID-19 throughout the Commonwealth of Virginia.
+With the number of people receiving the COVID-19 vaccine continuing to increase in Virginia, the Governor of Virginia announced an amended Executive Order Number Seventy-Two in a series of actions that will gradually ease public health restrictions and increase capacity limits for indoor & outdoor gatherings & some entertainment venues, while continuing to mitigate the spread of COVID-19 throughout the Commonwealth of Virginia.
 The measures include the following:

 Effective May 29, 2020 and pursuant to Governor Northam's Executive Order 63, all patrons aged 10 and over shall wear face coverings over their mouth and nose when entering, exiting, traveling through, or spending time inside buildings.
 As part of the Governor's enhanced measures effective November 16, 2020, the mask mandate now includes all patrons aged 5 and over being required to wear masks or face coverings in any indoor public space.

 Individuals who have trouble breathing or have medical conditions that prohibit wearing a mask or face covering will not be required to do so.
 These individuals will not be required to prove or explain medical conditions.